Understanding Survivalism

 2. Make Shelter for Insulation and Shade

-Dig a few inches from the soil for the shade to find the more incredible ground.
-Use sticks or limbs to make a shelter a little over the floor.
-Use available materials such as leaves, bark, a poncho, an emergency sleeping bag, or a blanket to cover one side.
-Then you can lie on the excellent ground underneath the shade.
+Dig a few inches below the soil for the shade to find the more ideal ground.
+Use sticks or limbs to make a shelter a little above the floor.
+Cover one side with available materials such as leaves, bark, a poncho, an emergency sleeping bag, or a blanket.
+Then, lie on the excellent ground underneath the shade.

 3. Find clean water resources and purify them.